Project updates

 Timelines

-In accordance with Bill 23, the More Homes Built Faster Act, the province has imposed a deadline of Jan.
-1, 2025, on municipalities to complete this review and have a new Heritage Register approved by Council.
+In accordance with Bill 23, the More Homes Built Faster Act, the province initially imposed a deadline of Jan.
+1, 2025 on municipalities to complete this review and have a new Heritage Register approved by Council.
+This deadline has since been extended to Jan.1, 2027.
+Staff anticipate to complete this project sometime in the latter part of 2025.

 Important links